Joydeepgill/Distributed_Web-Crawler/README.md

 ### What is a Web Crawler?
-⋅⋅* indexes websites and extracts various types of data (ex: images, links, and so forth).
+* Indexes websites and extracts various types of data (ex: images, links, and so forth).

 ### What is meant by "distributed"?